lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 - `invert_mask`: Whether to fully invert the mask, that is, only keep what was marked, instead of removing what was marked.
 - `fill_mask_holes`: Whether to fully fill any holes (small or large) in the mask, that is, mark fully enclosed areas as part of the mask.
 - `rescale_algorithm`: Rescale algorithm to use. bislerp is for super high quality but very slow, recommended for stich. bicubic is high quality and faster, recommended for crop.
-- `mode`: Free size or Forced size.
+- `mode`: Free size, Forced size, or Ranged size.
     - Free size uses `internal_rescale_factor` to optionally rescale the content before sampling and eventually scale back before stitching, and `padding` to align to standard sizes.
-    - Forced size uses `force_size` and upscales the content to take that size before sampling, then downscales before stitching back.
+    - Forced size uses `force_width` and `force_height` and upscales the content to take that size before sampling, then downscales before stitching back.
 Use forced size e.g. for SDXL.
+    - Ranged size is like free size but also allows setting `min_width`, `max_width`, `min_height`, and `max_height` to avoid overscaling or underscaling the area.

 ## Example: Simple free size inpaint
 This example inpaints by sampling on a small section of the larger image.
 It runs ~20x faster than sampling on the whole image.